Deer Management at Butler Tract

 May any bow hunter hunt on the Butler Tract?

-No. Only the three hunters permitted by the University are allowed to hunt on this property.
-All three are part of the team that has been bow hunting for the Municipality.
+No. Only the two select hunters permitted by the University are allowed to hunt on this property.
+Both hunters are part of the team that has been bow hunting for the Municipality.

-The select hunter may bow hunt on weekdays beginning one half-hour before sunrise and ending one half-hour after sunset.
-On Saturdays, hunting will be allowed before 9 a.m. and after 3 p.m. only, and no hunting will be allowed on Sundays.
+The select hunters are permitted to hunt on weekdays when school is in session beginning no earlier than 1 p.m. and ending one half-hour after sunset.
+On weekends, hunting is allowed before 9 a.m. and after 3 p.m. until one half-hour after sunset.

 Through Hunters Helping the Hungry, hunters donate the deer meat to local food banks.